 This is my heartfelt prayer for you: May you know and experience God’s friendship.

 The Reverend Carmen Kampman is a woman on the road of leadership.
 Ordained with the PAOC, she is a steward of God’s call to women in ministry.
-She is also External Relations & Leadership Development for Horizon College & Seminary, and a graduate student in the Masters of Leadership and Management program at Briercrest Seminary.
+She is the Executive Director of Development at Horizon College & Seminary and a 2019 graduate of the MA in Leadership & Management from Briercrest Seminary.
 Through study, discipline, and passionate encouragement, Carmen cultivates the deep wells of God’s grace and invites others to journey with her, to discover for themselves who they are and how God is calling them to where they want to be.
 Carmen’s journey can be summarized like this: God called.
 And she followed.
 Click on the "Who's Carmen" link in the menu to see a more personal message from Carmen.